 - Cover your work area with newspaper.
 Put your gloves and protective wear on (protective eye wear, apron etc.).
-Combine the olive and almond oils together in a small bowl, then set aside.
+Combine the olive oil and almond oil together in a small bowl, then set aside.

-- Melt the coconut oil and shea butter in a glass jar on the stove, in a saucepan filled with water, until just melted.
+- Melt the coconut oil and shea butter in a glass jar placed in a saucepan filled with water on the stove top, and heat until just melted.
 Set aside.

 - Now to combine the Lye with the distilled water.
-Warning: Make sure no pets or children are near by.
-Slowly pour the Lye into room temperature or cool water (in a glass container), stirring as you go (with a stainless steel spoon).
+Warning: Make sure no pets or children are around.
+Slowly pour the Lye into the distilled water sitting in a glass container, stirring as you go.
+The water should be room temperature or cooler.
 Never add water to lye.
 Stand back while you stir to avoid the fumes.

 - Check the temperature of the lye and oils (using your digital thermometer) to make sure they’ve reached the right temperature (40°C or 105°F) to proceed on to the next step.
 This is critical.
 Too low and the soap will come together too quickly, and be coarse and crumbly.
 If the oils have cooled slightly, you’ll need to heat them back up to the correct temperature again.

-- Pour the oils into a mixing bowl and slowly add the lye, stirring until it’s all mixed through.
-Stir by hand until it saponifies (or reaches “trace“).
+- Pour the oils into a mixing bowl and slowly add the lye, stirring through.
+Stir by hand until it saponifies (or reaches “trace”).
 The soap mixture will lighten in colour and become quite thick.
 Alternatively, you can use an immersion blender to blend the soap until it reaches “trace.”
 Keep mixing or blending until it develops a pudding-like consistency.

-- If you want to add essential oils herbs, clays, or any other ingredients, this is the time to do so.
-Stir thoroughly to combine, then pour the mixture into moulds and and tap a few times to release air bubbles.
+- If you want to add essential oils, herbs, clay, or other ingredient(s) of choice, this is the time to do so.
+Stir thoroughly to combine, then pour the mixture into the moulds and tap them down on the table a few times to release any air bubbles.

-- Insulate soap by carefully covering and wrapping moulds in a towel, then place on a baking sheet and leave in a warm but cooled oven (43°C or 110°F) overnight.
+- Insulate the soap by carefully covering and wrapping the moulds in a towel, then place them on a baking tray and leave in a warm but cooled oven (43°C or 110°F) overnight.

-- Wait two days then remove soap from the moulds.
-Allow soap to cure for 4 weeks (or 30 days).
-Turn it over once a week to expose all the sides to the air.
+- Wait two days before removing the soap from their moulds.
+Allow the soap to cure for 4 weeks (or 30 days).
+Turn them over once a week to expose all the sides to the air.

-- When your soap has finished curing, wrap it in wax paper or keep in an airtight container.
+- When your soap has finished curing, wrap them in wax paper or keep them in an airtight container.
 If left uncovered, the soap will pull in moisture from the air, attracting dust and debris along with it.

-Have you ever made soap before?
-What were some of your favourite add-ins?
+Have you made soap bars before?
+How did it go?
 Share below.